Kumanokodo Iseji

 • Kumano Hongu TaishaKumano Hongu Taisha

-Kumano Kodo Iseji Route: A Pilgrim's Path of Prayer Connecting Two Great Sacred Sites
+Kumano Kodo Iseji: A Pilgrim's Path of Prayer Connecting Two Great Sacred Sites

 Note: "Kumano Sanzan" is the collective name for the three shrines of Kumano: the Kumano Hongu Taisha, Kumano Hayatama Taisha, and the Kumano Nachi Taisha.